 Above: The wooden box fit squarely enough on our windowsill, which gets filtered light for most of the day.
 I made sure to give the pips a good drenching mist every morning and night.
-For similar results, you could use a Brass Plant Mister ($20 from Terrain).
+For similar results, you could use a Nickel Plant Mister ($20 from Terrain).

 Above: Ten days later, there were flowers.

 Above: If you're hoping to get your hands a little bit more dirty, you can also plant Lily of the Valley pips directly yourself, though in my experience whether they'll flower is a bit more of a gamble.

 Above: A bag of pips I picked up at a local nursery came with soil which I moistened before planting.
 A kit of 12 Lily of the Valley Pips Plus Potting Soil is $29 from White Flower Farm.